Prathamr-codes/Prathamr-codes/README.md

 # WELCOME TO MY GITHUB PROFILE!

-### Hi there! 👋 I'm <b>Pratham Rathod</b>, a passionate developer with a keen interest in web development.
+<p>Hi there! 👋 I'm <b>Pratham Rathod</b>, a passionate developer with a keen interest in web development.
 I love solving problems, learning new technologies, and contributing to open-source projects.
 Here, you'll find a collection of my projects, experiments, and contributions.
-Feel free to explore and connect with me!
+Feel free to explore and connect with me!</p>

 # ABOUT ME

-### 🔭 I’m currently working on java based projects 🔭
+<p>🔭 I’m currently working on java based projects 🔭</p>

-### 🌱 I’m learning Java and DSA 🌱
+<p>🌱 I’m learning Java and DSA 🌱</p>

-### 💬 You may ask me about my personal projects, java, DSA or anything about web development 💬
+<p>💬 You may ask me about my personal projects, java, DSA or anything about web development 💬</p>

-### 🤝 Let's build something amazing together! 🤝
+<p>🤝 Let's build something amazing together! 🤝</p>
 </div>

 <br>